 The Feierdun Folding Exercise Bike is a quality folding compact bike which features a unique arc frame that makes it easy to get on and off the machine.
 The precision dual flywheels have multi crank technology to provide a smooth pedal revolution.Read more

-You also get multi level magnetic resistance adjustment.
+This folding exercise bike also gets multi-level magnetic resistance adjustment.
 A backrest provides a good level of lower back support, with the seat being adjustable in four directions.

-The LCD monitor is clear, providing you with scanning readouts of you time, distance, calories and speed.
+The LCD monitor is clear, providing you with scanning readouts of your time, distance, calories, and speed.
 Built-in hand pulse monitors provide an accurate pulse reading.
-The space saving design is very stable and secure.
-This is a solid unit with extra features that you won’t find elsewhere.
+The space-saving design is very stable and secure — a solid unit with extra features that you won’t find elsewhere.

 4. Marcy Foldable Exercise Bike